(A) Authorized passengers:

 (1) Pupils enrolled in approved programs who are eligible for transportation services authorized or required by state and federal law and school bus owner policy.

-(2) Children attending an approved pre-school program authorized and directed by the board of education or county board of mental retardation and developmental disabilities.
+(2) Children attending an approved pre-school program authorized and directed by the board of education or county board of developmental disabilities.

 (3) Resident pre-school children and parent(s) or guardian who are participating in school-sponsored special programs that require attendance of both.
 This includes parent and child participating in a graduation, reality, and dual-role skills (GRADS) or similar type program.